-There were 184 victims total.
-125 victims who worked in the Pentagon and 59 victims who were passengers and crew on American Airlines Flight 77.
+There were 184 souls viciously taken that day.
+125 military and civilians who worked at the Pentagon and 59 passengers and crew members aboard American Airlines Flight 77.

-About the Pentagon 9/11 Memorial
+About the National Pentagon 9/11 Memorial

-Their vision for the Pentagon Memorial was selected from more than 1,100 submissions by a panel of architects, family members, and public figures in the Washington, D.C. area, including two former Secretaries of Defense.
+Their vision for the National Pentagon Memorial was selected from more than 1,100 submissions.
+The selection panel included architects, family members, and public figures in the Washington, D.C. area, including two former Secretaries of Defense.

 As noted by the National 9/11 Pentagon Memorial website:

 The age lines, denoted by stainless steel strips that cross the Memorial, begin at the zero line, which spans from the Gateway to the entrance of the Memorial.
 Etched into the granite zero line is the date and time of the attack.”

-The benches are strategically positioned within the Memorial; distinguishing victims lost in the Pentagon from those who lost on board American Airlines Flight 77.
+The benches are strategically positioned within the Memorial grounds; distinguishing victims lost in the Pentagon from those lost on board American Airlines Flight 77.